nbaetge/naames_bioav_ms/NAAMES_DOC_Remin_Bioassays.md

 **Not signficantly different**

-Based on these results, it seems like filter 2 of the blanks and the initial conditions could be a good blank.
+Based on these results, it seems like filter 2 of the blanks could be a good blank.

 For the filters that had 0.2 µm filtrate run through them: